mdn/translated-content-de/files/de/web/javascript/reference/global_objects/array/values/index.md

   0: "a",
   1: "b",
   2: "c",
-  3: "d", // von values() ignoriert, da Länge 3 ist
+  3: "d", // ignored by values() since length is 3
 };
 for (const entry of Array.prototype.values.call(arrayLike)) {
   console.log(entry);